All Episodes

 This is Mrs. Clinton.

-Because when you hear what Mrs. Clinton says here, she says our debt level is a national security threat.
+Now, this, folks, this to me is a little fascinating because when you hear what Mrs. Clinton says here, she says our debt level is a national security threat.

-She may be, I'm just putting out here for consideration, she may be showing her hand for the 2012 election.
+She may be, I'm just putting it out here for consideration, she may be showing her hand for the 2012 election.

-Yesterday at the CFR, the Council on Foreign Relations.
+Yesterday at the CFR, the Council on Foreign Relations, Mrs. Clinton made a speech.

 After the speech, there was a QA.

-United States soon approaching a point where the scale or size of our debt will exceed our GDP.
+The moderator, Richard Haas, asked her the following question: United States soon approaching a point where the scale or size of our debt will exceed our GDP.

 Question of when more than if.

-Or do we continue to carry out a foreign and defense policy as if we're not seriously resource-constrained?
+Or do we continue to carry out a foreign and defense policy as if we're not seriously resource constrained?

 And it poses a national security threat in two ways.

-Now, if you listen to all these sound, but you listen to a lot of her remarks here, Hillary sounds a little bit like the Imam in if we don't raise taxes, there's gonna be violence.
+Hillary sounds a little bit like the Imam in if we don't raise taxes, there's going to be violence.

 Now, wasn't she a senator?

-What spending bills apart from the military has she ever voted against?
+What spending bills, apart from the military, has she ever voted against?

 Yet here's Mrs. Clinton saying our debt level is a national security threat.